matei-tm/introspect1B/README.md

 - Automated infrastructure provisioning
 - State management and drift detection

-## 🧪 Lab Initialization Tests
+## 🧪 Lab Initialization Automation

-For automated lab verification, use the Playwright tests:
+The lab environment can be initialized automatically using a Playwright script that reproduces the same steps a student would perform manually.
+This automation ensures consistent and repeatable lab setup.

 ```bash
 # PowerShell